 Thank you very much René.
 The first thing I'm going to say is that this is an In Conversation event, it's not a sequence of public lectures.
-It's the idea that we can have a discussion here.
 Feel free to ask questions, raise your hand, if there's something you want to discuss or ask about please do that.
 I'm the scientist involved in the project, I'm one of the three people with Tom and Michaela here who had to put an application in to get funding out of the Wellcome Trust.
 We're very, very thankful they did because you're all here, because someone put a stamp on that said you can go away and do this.
 So we spent two years or so working on this project and I've been happy to put some of the science and ideas into this and really work very collaboratively with Tom and Michaela.
 And I'm going to hand over to Michaela now to introduce herself.

-For those of you who haven’t seen it yet, I'm just going to describe what it is and how it feels, and also what the installation is doing.
+For those of you who havenít seen it yet, I'm just going to describe what it is and how it feels, and also what the installation is doing.

 The project is called Pattern Completion

 The installation downstairs consists of four glass spheres suspended in the gallery space.
 Behind the spheres is a video projector, throwing imagery onto the glass spheres.
-The imagery depicts four or five scenes – photographic scenes – shot in woodlands and forests in Yorkshire, East Yorkshire.
-And the nature of the spheres - they're sandblasted on the rear surface to allow the image projections to catch in the glass.
-If they were purely transparent the images would just travel straight through so they’re blasted on the back with sand, to allow the images to catch.
-And because the spheres are hanging in this cluster, and distributed like this, only portions of the woodland scenes are revealed in these distributed screens.
+The imagery depicts four or five photographic scenes shot in woodlands and forests in East Yorkshire. [...] the spheres are sandblasted on the rear surface to allow the image projections to catch in the glass.
+And because the spheres are hanging in a cluster, and distributed like this, only portions of the woodland scenes are revealed in these distributed screens.

-In terms of compositions, our compositions have become quite classical in a sense, they often have strong horizon lines coming across the centre of the photograph and strong one-point perspectives leading off into the distance and this creates a beautiful photograph, but it also really helps when the images are projected into the spheres to have these strong lines and these strong directions.
-Something really strange happens to the photographs in the spheres downstairs, because of the curved surfaces the images wrap around, you’ll see when you have a look later on, there’s a wonderful illusion of three-dimensions that’s created from these flat photographs.
+In terms of composition, our compositions have become quite classical in a sense, they often have strong horizon lines coming across the centre of the photograph and strong one-point perspectives leading off into the distance and this creates a beautiful photograph, but it also really helps when the images are projected into the spheres to have these strong lines and these strong directions.
+Because of the curved surfaces the images wrap around, there's a wonderful illusion of three-dimensions that's created from the flat photographs.
 The perspective lines going off into the distance and the strong horizon lines all help to add to this sense of depth and three-dimensionality.
-There’s also an important aspect of leading your eyes off into the distance, and focussing maybe on clearings as well perhaps like this one, which you can just about see here.
+There's also an important aspect of leading your eyes off into the distance, and focussing maybe on clearings as well.
 We were really interested in ideas of walking and trains of thought and the wandering mind.
 We were trying to create an installation space that was quite open, so you enter into the space and your mind is free to wander and to daydream.